 Christmas Gingerbread With Candied Lemon And Orange Peel

-A moist Christmas gingerbread loaf made with wheat flour, eggs, low-fat yogurt, mild spices, molasses, and finely diced candied lemon and orange peel for a lighter festive bake for two to enjoy over several days.
+A moist Christmas gingerbread loaf made with wheat flour, eggs, low-fat yogurt, warm spices, molasses, and finely diced candied lemon and orange peel for a lighter festive bake to enjoy over several days.

 Ingredients